 Prepare the hole in the same way as before.
 Stitch the straight vertical stitches first.
 Take the diagonal stitches on a diagonal line across the horizontal line.
 Follow the first line you make in a diagonal direction.

 Finish the tear and fill in any parts you did not complete the first time.
-Try to get the right color cotton so the repair is as invisible as possible.
+Try to get the right color thread so the repair is as invisible as possible.

 Darning Stitch - In Conclusion